urani-trade/solana-dev-onboarding-rs/demos/backend/06_transfer_hooks_counter/README.md

 <br>

-* In the client, these accounts are added automatically by the helper function `createTransferCheckedWithTransferHookInstruction`:
+* In the client, these accounts are added automatically by the helper function `createTransferCheckedWithTransferHookInstructio()`:

 <br>